stephsuber/renci-website/src/content/news/features/2017/08/02_brain-i-project-uses-renci-cyberinfrastructure-called-helx-to-manage-brain-microscopy-images/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>“The images we are analyzing are 1 micron thick, and a cell is about 10 microns, so we have many images with very detailed resolution,” said Stein.
-“All that data has to go somewhere, but it can’t fit onto individual hard drives.
-If you want to share an image with a colleague the process can take days or weeks.”</p>
+<p>"The images we are analyzing are 1 micron thick, and a cell is about 10 microns, so we have many images with very detailed resolution," said Stein.
+"All that data has to go somewhere, but it can't fit onto individual hard drives.
+If you want to share an image with a colleague the process can take days or weeks."</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Enter RENCI and its toolkit for working with scientific data called <a href="//renci.org/helx">HeLx</a>—shorthand that stands for cross-disciplinary data science cyberinfrastructure. <a href="http://xdci.renci.org">HeLx</a> provides scientists with a technology framework that enables their research communities to easily ingest, move, share, analyze and archive scientific data in all its varieties, including the 3D images of mouse brains created by Stein and his team.
-Through a collaboration called BRAIN-I (pronounced brain-ee), the Stein Lab uses RENCI’s <a href="//renci.org/helx">HeLx</a> framework to make high resolution microscopy images more manageable, and thereby more usable for research.</p>
+Through a collaboration called BRAIN-I (pronounced brain-ee), the Stein Lab uses RENCI's <a href="//renci.org/helx">HeLx</a> framework to make high resolution microscopy images more manageable, and thereby more usable for research.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>“We started by looking at variations in genes and their relevance to autism, now we are looking at how those genetic variations change the brain at the cellular level,” said Stein.
-“As many other scientists are doing similar projects, it’s important to be able to share and replicate your results and analyses.”</p>
+<p>"We started by looking at variations in genes and their relevance to autism, now we are looking at how those genetic variations change the brain at the cellular level," said Stein.
+"As many other scientists are doing similar projects, it's important to be able to share and replicate your results and analyses."</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->